folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 5. Select **Yes** in the **Count closed days/hours/minutes** checkbox if you want overdue fines to continue accruing on days the library is closed.
 6. Enter a **Maximum overdue fine** amount in the box.
 The overdue fine will stop accruing once this amount is reached.
 7. Select **Yes** in the **Forgive overdue fine if item renewed** checkbox if you want overdue fines forgiven once a patron renews the item.
 8. Enter the **Overdue recall fine** amount in the box and **Select interval** at which the fine accrues.
-This fine applies when an overdue item is recalled and the patron does not return the item on time according to the recall.
+This fine applies when an item is recalled and the patron does not return the item on time according to the recall.
 9. Select whether to **Ignore grace periods for recalls**.
 If you select **Yes**, the grace period is not applied in the case of an overdue recall.
 10. Enter a **Maximum recall overdue fine** amount in the box.
 The recall overdue fine will stop accruing once this amount is reached.
 11. Reminder fee functionality is not ready for Poppy.